dynadude/kubernetes-namespaced-credentials-provider-plugin/docs/README.md

 The *Kubernetes Namespaced Credentials Provider* is a [Jenkins](https://jenkins.io) plugin to enable the retrieval of [Credentials](https://plugins.jenkins.io/credentials) stored as [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) in multiple namespaces.

-The plugin supports most common credential types and defines an [`extension point`](https://jenkins.io/doc/developer/extensions/kubernetes-credentials-provider/) that can be implemented by other plugins to add support for custom Credential types.

 # Using

 ### Pre-requisites